The Major Arcana

 10 Wheel of Fortune

-The eleventh card representing fate and destiny, the things out of our control.
+The eleventh card represents fate and destiny, the things out of our control.

 11 Justice

-The twelfth card meaning our subjectivity vs objectivity and truth.
+The twelfth card means our subjectivity vs objectivity and truth.

 12 The Hanged Man